lkingsford/EmuBay/Rules.md

 You can take the build track action if you have at least one share in a company you want to place track for, if it has at least one track, and if it has sufficient cash to legally place the track.

-A company can place between 1 and 3 tracks in a single action.
+A company must place between 1 and 3 tracks in a single action.
 All track must connect to the companies station by track of the same colour.

 To place a track, you place one of the cubes (track) from the company's charter in a valid spot adjacent to the company's station or existing track.
 You then pay the bank from the company's money the cost of the track.
 You do not, and can not, pay your own money.
 Finally, you adjust the revenue on the dividend tracker for the company.